hugo-sebastiao/hugo-sebastiao.github.io/mds/optical_tweezers.md

 ### Automated Droplet Capture

-An automated routine was implemented to capture droplets detected in the visual field.
+I implemented an automated routine to capture droplets detected in the visual field.
 The algorithm determines whether a droplet is already trapped in the laser beam.
 If not, the system moves the motorized stage to the droplet position and captures it with the optical trap.

 This process continues until all required laser paths contain droplets.
 The software also ensures that only droplets above a **user-defined minimum radius** are selected.

-This routine formed the core experimental control loop of the platform, linking computer vision output to automated motor positioning and trap loading.
+This routine formed the core control loop of the platform, linking computer vision output directly to automated motor positioning and trap loading.

 ---

 ### Measurement Workflows

-Several measurement routines were implemented and made selectable through the graphical user interface.
-These included:
+Several measurement routines were implemented and exposed through the graphical user interface, including:

 - fusion experiments
 - sedimentation measurements